Fulton County Workers’ Compensation Lawyer

 - Attempt to return to work as soon as they are cleared to do so by their doctor.

 Injured employees must generally begin the process of filing for workers’ comp benefits before the first anniversary of their accident.
+Contact a Fulton County workers; compensation lawyer today for legal representation.

 Which Employers Are Exempt from Georgia’s Workers’ Compensation Laws?